Atharva-Gundawar/Copy-memes-to-clipboard/README.md

 # Copy-memes-to-clipboard

-Run the script, press ctrl + M to get a post on your clipboard and press ctrl + B to stop script
+Run the script, press ctrl + M to get a post on your clipboard.
+And ctrl + c to stop